hpc-bigdata-fosdem16/hpc-bigdata-fosdem16.github.io/_posts/2015-01-03-submissions.md

 icon-title: true
 ---

-We invite presenters to submit original, high-quality work with sufficient background material to be clear to the HPC, Big Data, and/or Data Science communities.
+We invite presenters to submit high-quality work with sufficient background material to be clear to the HPC, Big Data, and/or Data Science communities.
 Talks proposals should be submitted through the [FOSDEM Pentabarf server](https://penta.fosdem.org).
 Submissions should include:

 - Abstract
 - Session type